catseye/SixtyPical/doc/SixtyPical.md

 changed by this instruction (unless of course dest is a flag.)

 If and only if dest is a byte table, the index-memory-location must be given.

+### copy ###

+    copy <src-memory-location>, <dest-memory-location>

+Reads from src and writes to dest.
+Differs from `st` in that is able to copy more general types of data (for example, vectors,) and it trashes the `z` and `n` flags and the `a` register.

+*   It is illegal if dest is read-only.
+*   It is illegal if dest does not occur in the WRITES of the current routine.
+*   It is illegal if src is not of same type as dest.
+*   It is illegal if src is uninitialized.

+After execution, dest is considered initialized, and `z` and `n`, and `a` are considered uninitialized.

 ### add dest, src ###